Under the Weather? These Are the 9 Types of Tea That Can Help Soothe Your Symptoms, According to MDs

 4. Insomnia or restlessness: Chamomile tea

 There's a reason that some tea companies typically brand chamomile tea as "sleepy time" tea.
 According to a 2008 article published in Molecular Medicine Reports, chamomile tea has been used for hundreds of years for its slight sedative effect on people.
 "In Western herbalism, traditional Chinese medicine (TCM), and Ayurveda, chamomile is mainly known for its wonderful relaxation effects," herbalist and Urban Remedy founder Neka Pasquale, LAc, MS, previously told Well+Good.
 "In TCM, chamomile is mainly used to move the qi and treat stagnation, or stuck energy.
 It's used in support of the lungs (colds and flu), heart (nervous disorders), and stomach (digestion).
 In Ayurveda, chamomile is used for gas, bloating, painful menses, insomnia, and to calm the nervous system."
+Want a similar tasting option that's also caffeine-free, butterfly pea flower tea is a great option, too.

 5. Headaches: Turmeric-infused ginger tea